Actindo-AG/Documentation/DatabaseAndReporting/Integration/04_ManageConnections.md

 Establish a connection to InfluxDB&trade;[^1] in order to write data from your databases to a time series database at regular intervals using the InfluxDB&trade; technology.

-The InfluxDB&trade; driver is preinstalled with the *Database and reporting* module and is available in two different versions.
-Depending on the driver version, the credentials differ.
+A driver to connect to InfluxDB&trade; is preinstalled in the *Database and reporting* module and is available in two versions.
+We currently support version 1 and 2 of InfluxDB&trade;.
+Depending on the version, the credentials differ.
 All necessary credentials to establish the connection are provided by InfluxDB&trade;.
 For detailed information, see the [InfluxDB&trade; website](https://influxdata.com).

 The connections can be created, edited, and deleted.